Personalia:DSC05049cropped2

 - Dynamical systems & continuation analysis: MatCont, CL_MatContL.

-- Implementation and programming languages: Visual Studio + Visual Basic, Fortran.
+- Implementation and programming languages: Python, Visual Studio + Visual Basic, Fortran.

 - Office productivity: All main MS-Office tools, MS-Excel including writing of VBA-based scripting applications.

-- Embedded: Microcontroller architecture, embedded protocols (I2C, SPI) and sensor technologies.
+- Embedded: Microcontroller architecture, embedded protocols (I2C, SPI) and sensor technologies, microPython

 Value-proven professional courses: